bw139/CO2006-Ben/sprint1/Gradle_ex02/readme.md

     * from STS: `right-click on project > Gradle > Refresh Gradle project`
 5. Create a Groovy class with a main method that prints `Hello, world!` on the output console.
 6. Configure the property `mainClassName` of the plugin `application` as in previous exercises.
-7. Check that it can run as in previous exercises.
-For example from a terminal, using `gradle run`.
-8. Configure the eclipse project by adding the following code snippet to `build.gradle`:
+7. Configure the eclipse project by adding the following code snippet to `build.gradle`:

 ```gradle